defi-ventures/BlockX-chain/docs/guides/evm_tests.md

 ## Known Issues:

-1. `ether.js` is not compatible with Tokn.
+1. `ether.js` is not compatible with BlockX.
-Currently, Tokn is unable to interact with the test suites and there is a slight incompatibility with ethers.js.
+Currently, BlockX is unable to interact with the test suites and there is a slight incompatibility with ethers.js.
 The issue has been documented and has been in the `icebox` for some time ([https://github.com/defi-ventures/ethermint/issues/349](https://github.com/defi-ventures/ethermint/issues/349)).

-In the future, when compatible with `ethers.js`, the test suites can be run with the simple command and will be run against the Tokn EVM.
-If the all of the tests pass without incident, the Tokn EVM implementation can be deemed to produce the same output as the Ethereum EVM.
+In the future, when compatible with `ethers.js`, the test suites can be run with the simple command and will be run against the BlockX EVM.
+If the all of the tests pass without incident, the BlockX EVM implementation can be deemed to produce the same output as the Ethereum EVM.

 2. For `Uniswap V3`, Hardhat tests only work for hardhat test network when loading the node accounts.
 3. For `Compound`, some tests are failing in their CI.